tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 >
 > (See [The overview](https://github.com/thegooddocsproject/templates/blob/master/api-overview/about-overview.md))

 This is all good information to include.
 Consider auditing your overview by asking each of these questions.
+Does your product overview provide answers?

 ## Sample structure of a product overview

 Product overviews vary from product to product, but here's the general flow that I like to follow:

 - Overview of the product
-- Who it's for
+- Intended audience
 - Sample use cases
 - Requirements to use the product
 - List of components